-- Within a council’s powers under the RMA
+- the conditions must be within a council’s legal powers under the RMA.

-- Certain – Consent conditions must be certain so the consent holder, the council and any layperson viewing the consent have no doubt about what is required by the conditions and the obligations the consent holder has.
-It is important conditions are drafted in plain English and can be readily interpreted and understood by council officers monitoring the consents and subsequent consent holders.
+- the consent conditions must be clear, reasonable, and readily interpreted so the consent holder, the council and any layperson viewing the consent have no doubt about what is required by the conditions and the obligations upon the consent holder.
+This includes how practical the condition is and also its enforceability.

-- Exclusively between the consent holder and the consent authority –Such conditions can be prefaced with a clause that clarifies their origin, for example, “As volunteered by the applicant …”.
+- the consent conditions are exclusively between the consent holder and the consent authority – Such conditions can be prefaced with a clause that clarifies their origin, for example, “As volunteered by the applicant …”.
 A consent can have a condition that imposes a restriction based on the exercise of another.
 For example, for some types of consents the following clause may be applicable “This consent shall not be exercised concurrently with consent ABC080001”.